Arin0402/Data-structures-and-Algorithms/22_CRT/Day 11.md

         - Because the pure virtual functions have no implementation in the abstract class, the derived classes must provide their own implementation to be instantiated.

-        - if a class contains atleast one virtual function then it becomes the abstract class.
+        - if a class contains atleast one pure virtual function then it becomes the abstract class.

 ## operator overloading